PhobGCC/PhobGCC-doc/For_Users/Extras_Guides/ESS Adapter.md

 # Troubleshooting

-If you have any issues enabling this extra, please refer to the PhobGCC Discord's tech support.
+If you have any issues enabling this Extra, please refer to the PhobGCC Discord's tech support.
 [PhobGCC Discord](https://discord.gg/yrpUu7mgzm)